y0shi/CRi3H/content/_index.md

 ## Origins

-CRi3H is inspired by the 'Robot in 3 Hours (Ri3D)' challenge, which is done every year as part of the kickoff week for the [First Robotics Competition](https://www.firstinspires.org/robotics/frc) season.
+CRi3H is inspired by the 'Robot in 3 Days (Ri3D)' challenge, which is done every year as part of the kickoff week for the [First Robotics Competition](https://www.firstinspires.org/robotics/frc) season.
 Using that as a model, we set out to design, manufacture, wire, and assemble a small combat robot within 3 Hours.
 We then immediately take the robots to compete, so there's no cheating!

 We have lots of content planned!
 But while we get our ducks in a row on that, here's a peek as to what's to come...